 If your room is formal, a symmetrical design works best.
 If the room is casual, asymmetrical groupings are better.

 3. Use color in your vignette to coordinate a room.

 Use items in shades that complement the dominant color in a room.
-Silk flowers or artificial fruit are good ways to introduce color into a grouping of items.
+Flowers, houseplants or books with colorful spines are good ways to introduce color into a grouping of items.